jake2184/Porftolio/README.md

 - PITS (Pi In The Sky):
 	A group project, I was the primary software developer.
 Project in conjunction with IBM.
 Mostly C, with low-level integration with sensors and LoRa communication modules.
 Also has (simple) Python scripts, usually for communication

-- On Request, examples from private repositories, eg my current final year project, being written in NodeJS and Android
+- On Request, examples from private repositories, eg my current final year project being written in NodeJS and Android